storyprotocol/documentation/docs/Story Network (L1)/network-overview/cosmos-modules/evmstaking.md

 - Update Validator Commission: update the validator commission.
 - Set Withdrawal Address: delegator can modify their withdrawal address for future unstakes/undelegations.
-- Set Reward Address: delegator can modify their withdrawl address for future reward emissions.
+- Set Reward Address: delegator can modify their withdrawal address for future reward emissions.
-- Set Operator: delegator can modify their operator with privileges of delegation, undelegation, and redelgation.
+- Set Operator: delegator can modify their operator with privileges of delegation, undelegation, and redelegation.
 - Unset Operator: delegator can remove operator.

 These operations incur a fixed gas cost to prevent spam.